tilashmaneupane/tilashmaneupane/README.md

 - 👋 Hi, I’m @tilashmaneupane
 - 👀 I’m interested in Web development and animations.
-- 🌱 I’m currently learning HTML,CSS,C,PHP,JAVA SCRIPT and Jquery.
+- 🌱 I’m fully skilled in HTML,CSS,PHP,JAVA SCRIPT and Python.
 - 💞️ I’m looking to collaborate on fullstack website development.
 - 📫 How to reach me: tilashmaneupane@gmail.com
 - 😄 Pronouns:she